xen-project/xen/docs/misra/C-runtime-failures.rst

 The presence of such documentation is requested by MISRA C:2012 Directive 4.1, whose headline states: "Run-time failures shall be minimized".

+The ECLAIR checker for MISRA C:2012 Directive 4.1 requires the documentation to be supplied using the following format:

+``Documentation for MISRA C:2012 Dir 4.1: <category> <description>``

+The matched categories are the ones listed below (e.g., ``overflow`` and ``unexpected wrapping``).
+The content of the description is not checked and can span multiple lines.

 Documentation for MISRA C:2012 Dir 4.1: overflow
 ________________________________________________